-1. Ecotourism: Activities mostly included the construction and rehabilitation of bungalows, restaurants, kitchens, sanitary facilities, as well as the construction of gift shops and observation towers/platforms to observe lemurs.
-One project in the Vohimana Reserve also opened two new ecotrails for tourist trekking.
+1. Ecotourism: Activities mostly included the construction and rehabilitation of bungalows, restaurants, kitchens, sanitary facilities, as well as the construction of gift shops3 and observation towers/platforms to observe lemurs.
+One project4 in the Vohimana Reserve also opened two new ecotrails for tourist trekking.
 Despite the COVID-19 outbreak, projects created various employment opportunities locally as eco-guides or lodge and accommodation staff.

 - designer to train 12 women to make jewellery out of seeds. - 3.
-Sustainable agriculture and organic farming: Technical expertise and example, several projects trained communities on the System of Rice subsistence crops (e.g. rice and maize) and cash crops (vanilla, clove, ginger, turmeric, coffee and cashew nuts.) - also sheep, rabbit and duck farming. - reduction in chicken mortality from Newcastle disease (NCD).
+Sustainable agriculture and organic farming: Technical expertise and example, several projects trained communities on the System of Rice subsistence crops (e.g. rice and maize) and cash crops (vanilla, clove, ginger, turmeric, coffee and cashew nuts.) - also sheep, rabbit and duck farming. - 5.
+Veterinary support: Projects supported vaccination campaigns to reduce reduction in chicken mortality from Newcastle disease (NCD).

 2. Handicraft production: The production and selling of handmade products such as jewellery, textiles and baskets was implemented in a few projects.
-As an example, one project used the technical expertise of a French jewellery trainings on climate-resilient agriculture and agro-ecological techniques were provided to increase crop yields and community food security.
+As an example, one project5 used the technical expertise of a French jewellery trainings on climate-resilient agriculture and agro-ecological techniques were provided to increase crop yields and community food security.
 For Intensification (SRI).
-Overall, communities wished to receive support for
+Overall, communities wished to receive support for chicken mortality from diseases.
+For example, one project in Betampona6 supported the vaccination of 87,060 chickens over 8 vaccination campaigns.
+The participation of 327 households in all 8 vaccination campaigns led to a amme Bamboo lemur.
+3 shops were built at the entrance of Ranomafana National Park (sale of handicrafts

-4. Animal husbandry: Projects supported mostly poultry and fish farming, but
+4. Animal husbandry: Projects supported mostly poultry and fish farming, but and support local community development.